lavish123-code/site-web-front/README.md

 # Liege Hackerspace Website

 This is the repository of the Front Pages for
 Liege Hackerspace (LgHS) Website.
-Welcome.
+Welcome to all of you.

 ## How to run